Investigate Our Majors

-Michigan Engineers have access to incredible opportunities and are a part of a diverse community.
+Michigan Engineers have access to incredible opportunities and are a part of a diverse community and a variety of interdisciplinary major options.
 Furthermore, they are problem solvers, creative thinkers, leaders, big thinkers, risk takers, and most importantly, they are making a difference in the world.

 Students Making a Difference

 Michigan Engineering students are agents of change, and they aren’t afraid to go after their dreams and tackle big projects.
 Here is a sampling of students who are striving to make a difference in the world.

 The nine-time national champion U-M Solar Car Team designs and builds a new car each year that runs completely on solar energy, then enters it in the American and World Solar challenges.

 The University of Michigan Solar Car Team, the biggest and best in the nation builds the fastest sunlight-powered vehicle it can within the competition’s restrictions.
 The goal is to win World Solar Challenge, five day race across the Australian outback.
 37 teams from 25 countries vie for the world domination.

 University of Michigan BLUElab engineering students develop a wind turbine in a Guatemalan village using only locally available materials and hand-woven fabric.